Create Your First Project

 1940

-AGM of Tauranga American Basketball Association held in the supper room of the Town Hall last evening presided over by President, Mr C Randle.
+AGM of Tauranga American Basketball Association held in the supper room of the Town Hall last evening presided over by President, Mr Crosbie Randle.
 He read his Annual Report.
 He made a point of mentioning those who left to go to war.

 This was the second AGM.